 The First Three Hours of Sleep

 As we age, human growth hormone levels begin to decline, more specifically in the 20s for women and in the late 30s for men.
 Furthermore, poor sleep alters your hypothalamus and pituitary gland function, thereby affecting your growth hormone release time even more.
-Signs of low human growth hormones include thinning hair, more belly fat, the appearance of wrinkles and dry skin.
-Men may also experience weakness, balding, loss of libido and poor memory as their human growth hormone levels fall.
+Signs of low human growth hormones include thinning hair, more belly fat, the appearance of wrinkles, and dry skin.
+Men may also experience weakness, balding, loss of libido, and poor memory as their human growth hormone levels fall.

 Getting enough sleep improves levels of human growth hormone in the body and helps individuals improve the elasticity of their skin, as well as their body-fat ratio – two factors that play significant roles in our appearance.
-According to research published in Clinical Interventions in Aging, human growth hormone also reduces the risk of osteoporosis, boosts the immune system, improves physical and mental performance during sports activities and also improves overall hair health.
-Other ways to improve your human growth hormone levels naturally include high-intensity workouts, plenty of vitamin C and laughing more.
+According to research published in Clinical Interventions in Aging, human growth hormone also reduces the risk of osteoporosis, boosts the immune system, improves physical and mental performance during sports activities, and also improves overall hair health.
+Other ways to improve your human growth hormone levels naturally include high-intensity workouts, plenty of vitamin C, and laughing more.

 The Next Two Hours

 During the next two hours of your sleep, your body releases melatonin.
 As we all know, melatonin is a hormone responsible for sleep and regulating your circadian rhythm – your sleep/wake cycle.
-However, did you know the melatonin also acts as an antioxidant that helps protect your skin from free radical damage?
+However, did you know that melatonin also acts as an antioxidant that helps protect your skin from free radical damage?

 According to an article published in Dermato Endocrinology, solar irradiation, which is exposed to UV light from the sun, is one of the main environmental stressors for your skin.
-Spending too much time in the sun, especially without SPF, causes free radical damage in your skin and body, resulting in premature aging, including age spots (or sunspots), fine lines, wrinkles and dry skin.
+Spending too much time in the sun, especially without SPF, causes free radical damage in your skin and body, resulting in premature aging, including age spots (or sunspots), fine lines, wrinkles, and dry skin.
 The research suggests that since melatonin acts as an antioxidant, it protects cellular DNA from free radical damage.